zrayx/parallel_primes/README.md

 ~400 ms to 9 ms. Speedup with the same algorith (memoization) was ~8x (3 million primes) and 13x (30 million primes) on a 16 core machine with 32 threads.

+opt-level = 3 in Cargo.toml, but opt-level = 2 delivered the same results.

+See also my implementation of the same algorithms in Zig: https://github.com/zrayx/parallel_primes_again

 3 million primes:

     P1: Time elapsed: 403, sum: 216817, max: 3000000